lemonade-sdk/playable-data/data/README.md

 ok great! now go through the space invaders remixes and make 5 new remix files

 these new remixes should use one of the existing remix files as the base code, and apply one of the other remix ideas as a minimal modification on top of the base.

+For each new file, add SOURCE and REMIX comments at the top:
+# SOURCE: existing_remix_file.py
+# REMIX: brief description of the new modification being added
 ```

 To generate game scripts that have three remix ideas:

 ```
 great! along the lines of the last exercise, make 4 files that contian 3 remix ideas. base these files on existing double-remix files.

+For each new file, add SOURCE and REMIX comments at the top:
+# SOURCE: existing_double_remix_file.py
+# REMIX: brief description of the third modification being added
 ```